realqijun/TechJam-Compliance-AI-Detection-System/README.md

 ### Installation

-1. Clone the project onto your machine: <br> `git clone https://github.com/bryanjhc/georegulator.git`
+1. Clone the project onto your machine: <br> `git clone https://github.com/realqijun/TechJam-Compliance-AI-Detection-System`
-2. Navigate to the project directory: <br> `cd georegulator`
+2. Navigate to the project directory: <br> `cd TechJam-Compliance-AI-Detection-System`
 3. Create and activate a Python virtual environment.
 4. Install the required libraries: <br> `pip install -r requirements.txt`
 5. Create a `.env` file in the root directory and add your API key: <br> `GOOGLE_API_KEY="your_api_key_here"` <br> or <br> `OPENAI_API_KEY="your_api_key_here"`